nchis09/BonoboFlow/README.md

       --upperlength               Set the upper length for input reads filter (default: 10000) --pipeline                  Specify whether you want to do genome assembly or generate haplotype.
 The default is assembly
-      --genomesize                Only required if you are running genome assembly (default: 5k)
+      --genomesize                Only required if you are running genome assembly (default: 5k) --basecallers               you should specify the basecalling tool you want to use with ddorado the default if basecaller and the alternative is duplex
+      --model                     Please specify the spped to run basecalling, the default is sup, the alternatives are fast, hac, for more information vist dorado github
+      --basecalling               Please specify whether you would like to carry out basecalling ON or OFF the default is OFF.
+If the basecalling is ON make sure you provide the raw fast5 or POD5 file

 ```